rekhaDevs/samagragovernance.in/src/pages/project/samarth.md

       timely delivery of textbooks to schools, robust review and monitoring mechanisms, ongoing mentoring and training support for teachers).
 readMore:
+  - text: How Himachal Pradesh improved 2020 board exam results
   - text: >-
       ‘Har Ghar Pathshala’: How Himachal Govt Made Online Classrooms Accessible as Schools Shut
-  - text: 'Lockdown lessons: India’s affordable private schools face a reckoning'
   - text: >-
       Enabling technology in classrooms can have large impact on overall ecosystem